advaoptical/wools/wools/java/README.md

   * JavaLeafList

-The wrapper classes for YANG statements which can include other YANG statements as children.
-Python classes which are included in this file are
+The wrapper classes for YANG statements that contain other YANG statements as children are collected in `javagrouponder.py`:

   * JavaGrouponder